This has been updated (2018) since it’s original posting.

 For all non-German speakers, this video gives a great overview of this program.
 It’s a small program and is designed specifically for violinists, violists and cellists studying jazz and popular music.
 They have a practice facility with a library of Jamey Aeborsold play-a-longs, but don’t expect to spend much time playing and interacting with a full, live rhythm section (Mic Oeschsner, the director of this program, notes that the main time you play with a live rhythm section is the annual all strings big band concert.)
 That said, if you’re looking for some time to learn and shed without the distraction of playing outside gigs, etc, this might be a good place for you.
 Since Alternative Strings Vienna is solely an institute for music, I’m not sure how a diploma from here transfers to the U.S., but then again, that might not matter to you, depending on what you’re looking to get out of this program.

 As far as programs in Asia, Canada, and elsewhere around the world, I’ll be the first to let you know as I learn more.

 Admittedly, there are other programs in the U.S. offering more than just a traditional performance degree for undergraduate string players.
-Off the top of my head, Cincinnati Conservatory, Ball State, University of Colorado at Boulder, Indiana University, North Texas, and Ohio State come to mind as programs which are potentially “friendly” to creative string players, if you know who to speak with (for example, it could be someone in the Jazz dept or someone in strings, depending).
+Off the top of my head, Cincinnati Conservatory, Ball State, Indiana University, North Texas, and Ohio State come to mind as programs which are potentially “friendly” to creative string players, if you know who to speak with (for example, it could be someone in the Jazz dept or someone in strings, depending).